 These exceptions are all somewhat rare and are based on a complicated set of rules that you are probably best to have a professional help you navigate.

-Energy Performance Certificates: An Important Step in Selling Property in Malta
+Energy Performance Certificates: An Important Step in Selling Maltese Real Estate

-When selling property in Malta, the law (as well as an EU directive) requires the seller to have an Energy Performance Certificate prepared.
+When selling Maltese properties, the law (as well as an EU directive) requires the seller to have an Energy Performance Certificate prepared.
 The seller then must ensure that the buyer sees the EPC before agreeing to buy the property and receives a copy on signing the original contract.

 An EPC rates a home’s energy efficiency and points out areas where it could be improved.
 In other words, it is roughly equivalent to a property version of the energy efficiency stickers on appliances.